 Pursuant to the KP415 License Agreement, Commave paid us an upfront payment of \$10.0 million and agreed to pay up to \$63.0 million in milestone payments upon the occurrence of specified regulatory milestones related to AZSTARYS, including FDA approval and specified conditions with respect to the final approval label, and KP484.
-As a result of the FDA's approval of the AZSTARYS NDA, we have earned a regulatory milestone payment following FDA approval as provided under the KP415 License Agreement, and we are working with Commave to evaluate the related provisions and amounts.
-In addition, Commave agreed to make additional payments upon the achievement of specified U.S. sales milestones of up to \$420.0 million in the aggregate, depending, among other things, on timing of approval for AZSTARYS and its final approved label, if any.
-In May 2020, the FDA accepted our NDA for AZSTARYS.
-Per the KP415 License Agreement, we received a regulatory milestone payment of \$5.0 million following the FDA's acceptance of the AZSTARYS NDA.
-In addition, per the KP415 License Agreement, as amended, we earned a \$10.0 million milestone payment upon the scheduling determination of SDX by the DEA on May 7, 2021, which is payable within 30 days.
+In addition, Commave agreed to make additional payments upon the achievement of specified U.S. sales milestones of up to \$420.0 million in the aggregate.
+In May 2020, the FDA accepted our NDA for AZSTARYS NDA.
+As a result of the FDA's approval of the AZSTARYS NDA, we received a \$10.0 million milestone payment as provided under the KP415 License Agreement, as amended.
+In addition, per the KP415 License Agreement, as amended, we received a \$10.0 million milestone payment upon the scheduling determination of SDX by the DEA in May 2021.
 Further, Commave will pay us quarterly, tiered royalty payments ranging from a percentage in the high single digits to the mid-twenties of Net Sales (as defined in the KP415 License Agreement) in the United States and a percentage in the low to mid-single digits of Net Sales in each country outside the United States, in each case subject to specified reductions under certain conditions as described in the KP415 License Agreement.
 Commave is obligated to make such royalty payments on a product-by-product basis until expiration of the Royalty Term (as defined in the KP415 License Agreement) for the applicable product.